snap-one/docs-driverworks-proxyprotocol-mediaplayer/source/includes/3_whats_new/_12-WHATSNEWIN330.md

-There were no modifications to the DVD Proxy in conjunction with O.S.
+There were no modifications to the Media Player Proxy in conjunction with O.S.
 Release 3.3.0.